Car bomb kills policeman in Benghazi as Libya violence escalates

 On Tuesday, Italy - the former colonial power in Libya - suspended activity at its consulate in the city, Libya’s second biggest, and withdrew staff for security reasons after a gun attack on its consul at the weekend.

-Unidentified gunmen opened fire on Guido De Sanctis’s armored car.
-He was unhurt but the attack was a reminder of the September 11 attack on the U.S. mission there that killed the ambassador and three other Americans.
+Unidentified gunmen opened fire on Guido De Sanctis’s armoured car.
+He was unhurt but the attack was a reminder of the Sept.
+11 attack on the U.S. mission there that killed the ambassador and three other Americans.

 American officials say militants with ties to al Qaeda affiliates were most likely involved in that attack.